Tim & Friends

-Tim & Friends (originally Tim & Sid) was a sports talk show hosted by Tim Micallef that was produced by the Canadian sports television network Sportsnet where it aired.
+Tim & Friends (originally Tim & Sid) is a sports talk show hosted by Tim Micallef that was produced by the Canadian sports television network Sportsnet where it aired.
 The program, originally known as Tim & Sid and hosted by Micallef and Sid Seixeiro, was established in 2011 as an afternoon radio show on CJCL.
 The program gained a television simulcast on The Score (now Sportsnet 360) in 2013.
 On July 1, 2015, the program was re-launched on Sportsnet as a dedicated television program.
 On October 14, 2019, the Tim & Sid telecasts began simulcasting on CJCL, replacing Prime Time Sports as its late afternoon drive program.
 Seixeiro left the show in 2021, and the show was rebranded as Tim & Friends.
 During the summer of 2021, Tim & Friends stopped being simulcasted on CJCL and again became a dedicated television program.
 Tim & Friends concluded its run in 2023.